XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/resupply.md

 # Resupply/Costumes/Furniture

-### What if I don't have the doll I have costume for?

-> Make Kalina wear it and give it when the owner comes home.

 ### Where can I get furniture for my dorms?

 > Collateral of skin pulling, aka Resupply.
 Or Expedition shop.